 Robots are engaging and captivate the young generation’s imagination.
 Robots also provide a valuable educational tool and a hands-on-fun way of learning STEM (science, technology, engineering and math)… Read more

-Every year, NCCR Robotics opens a call for proposals for projects for female Master’s students who wish to spend a period of 3-6 months in an NCCR Robotics lab.… Read more
+Every year, NCCR Robotics opens a call for scholarships for female master students who wish to spend a period of 3-6 months in an NCCR Robotics lab.
+Have a… Read more

 For a summary of our activities please download our info pack.
 Need more information?